Using the Mako Server

 mako.log(message [, op])

-Log data is accumulated internally in the log module and an email is dispatched when either the accumulated data is larger than 'maxsize' or data has been accumulated for longer than 'sdelay' seconds.
-E-mails may also be sent immediately if the flush option is set.
+Log data is accumulated internally in the log module, and an email is sent when the accumulated data is larger than 'maxsize' or data has been accumulated for longer than 'sdelay' seconds.
+Emails may also be sent immediately if the flush option is set.

 Parameters:

-You may optionally set and override the following configuration options when 'flush' is set to true: 'from', 'to', and 'subject'.
+You may optionally set or override the following configuration options when 'flush' is set to true: 'from', 'to', and 'subject'.
 You may also add 'cc' and 'bcc'.
 See the SMTP library for details.

 mako.sharkclient()